sarahembarry/poda-project/README.md

 ## How to get started
 To get started with this repository you can go the following:
-1. Intall Python.
+1. Install Python.
-2. Intall Visual Studio Code or another code editor.
+2. Install Visual Studio Code or another code editor.
-3. Clone this Repository and open in your code editor.
+3. Clone this Repository and open it in your code editor.
 4. Run the Jupyter Notebook. <br /><br />
 or <br /><br />
 Use Google Colab